 Operation Holiday Message for the Troops was held Dec.
 20, 2011, at New Lenox Village Hall.
 The first-ever event was sponsored by Ann C. Piasecki, owner of , and produced by Tyler Morris, owner of Wild West Online Productions.

 The military family stories are slated to be posted on newlenox.patch.com beginning on Dec.
 22. Like many of the stories I have covered as a journalist and family life story writer, these video clips, as they were revealed in the New Lenox Community Television studio, were about relationships, real people and community.

-Nervous about the first-ever Operation Holiday Message for the Troops, I spent the hours before the event dotting the "i's" and crossing the "t's" to make sure that everything came together smoothly.
+The day of filming had me feeling slightly nervous about the first-ever Operation Holiday Message for the Troops.
+I spent the hours before the event dotting the "i's" and crossing the "t's" to make sure that everything came together smoothly.

 Confident already in the capabilities of Don Winnie, director of New Lenox Community Television, to record the in-studio videos of military families that ultimately offered their heartfelt messages for loved ones away from home, I focused on selecting simple props—long red stockings, a snowman, Santa Clause figurine and an angel—to conjure images of Christmas celebrations back home.
 I put out a couple boxes of candy canes next to a few coloring books and a box of crayons; this was something to keep the little people busy if they had to wait for a while.